 needs and well-being) and the purpose of social work education (which is

 to provide competent and effective services for poor and oppressed

 persons and to work to alleviate poverty, oppression and discrimination).

 (3) Students will demonstrate knowledge of and skill to

 implement the profession's values and ethics, as stated in the NASW Code

-Goal 2 (Foundation): Students will acquire evidenced-based knowledge and critical-thinking skills to apply the best practice interventions especially for those in diverse, oppressed and disenfranchised populations.
+Goal 2 (Foundation): Students will acquire evidenced-based knowledge and critical-thinking skills to apply the best practice interventions especially for diverse, oppressed and disenfranchised populations.